 Information for Authors of IEEE Power & Energy Society Transactions Papers

 Basic guidelines for preparing papers for the IEEE Power & Energy Society are provided in Part 4 of the Author’s Kit.
 Information is given regarding desktop publishing format, type sizes, and typefaces.
 Style rules are provided that explain how to handle equations, units, figures, tables, references, abbreviations, and acronyms.
 Sections are also devoted to the preparation of acknowledgments, references, and authors' biographies.
-An example of the desired layout for papers is provided in PDF format and as a Microsoft Word template.
+An example of the desired layout for papers is provided in PDF format and as Microsoft Word templates.

 The abstract is what users and researchers will read when deciding whether your article pertains to their interests and needs.
 For this reason, your abstract is an extremely important and powerful representation of your article.
 As an author, you should spend time ensuring that it is readable and that it contains a complete description of your research.